-Standard 1 PROFESSIONAL AND LEARNING OUTCOMES
+STANDARD 1: PROFESSIONAL AND LEARNING OUTCOMES

-- The Programme and development process - There should be an appropriately robust process for establishing, maintaining and reviewing the National Pharmacy Internship Programme Competence Standards approved by the PSI Council (e.g. RCSI Pharmacy Intern Competence Standards) and the Programme must meet the required standards as approved by the PSI Council from time to time. - Education and training must be planned and maintained through transparent processes which must show who is responsible for each stage. - The Content and curriculum framework - The goals and objectives should build upon the undergraduate degree curriculum and embrace the scope of contemporary practice responsibilities to patient-centred care as well as emerging roles. - The following professional and generic attributes should continue to be fostered: empathy; communication; critical thinking; cultural understanding; a commitment to lifelong learning; professional and ethical conduct; reflective practice; awareness of limitations and risk; information literacy; team work; and problem-solving. - ❖ There must be clearly defined learning outcomes to demonstrate that at the end of the year the intern is competent to practise pharmacy in a patient-centred professional and ethical manner to include: - The promotion and contribution to optimal and rational use of medicines; - The preparation, dispensing and supply of medicines having regard to the best interests of patients and the public; - The provision of health services to optimise patient care; - The provision of relevant medicines and health information, education and advice, including information in line with current and evolving health policy, services and priorities. - The management of work issues and interpersonal relationships in pharmacy practice.
+The Programme and development process

+- There should be an appropriately robust process for establishing, maintaining and reviewing the National Pharmacy Internship Programme Competence Standards approved by the PSI Council (e.g. RCSI Pharmacy Intern Competence Standards) and the Programme must meet the required standards as approved by the PSI Council from time to time with a view to ensuring patient safety and public protection at all times. - Education and training must be planned and maintained through transparent processes which must show who is responsible for each stage.

+The Content and curriculum framework

+- The goals and objectives should build upon the undergraduate degree curriculum and embrace the scope of contemporary practice responsibilities to patient-centred care as well as emerging roles. - The following professional and generic attributes should continue to be fostered: empathy; leadership; communication; critical thinking; cultural understanding; a commitment to lifelong learning; professional and ethical conduct; reflective practice; awareness of limitations and risk; information literacy; team work and problem-solving.

+There must be clearly defined learning outcomes to demonstrate that at the end of the year the intern is competent to practise pharmacy in a patient-centred professional and ethical manner.

+The Learning outcomes must cover the following areas as a minimum:

+- The promotion and contribution to optimal, rational, safe and effective use of medicines; - The preparation, dispensing and supply of medicines having regard to the best interests of patients and the public and to the regulatory and legal requirements relating to these activities; - The provision of health services to optimise patient care, with an understanding of wider determinants of health for all population groups and human rights both in an Irish and international context; - The provision of relevant medicines and health information, education and advice, including information in line with current and evolving health policy, services and priorities. - The management of work issues and interpersonal relationships in pharmacy practice.

-CLEARLY DEFINED ENTRY AND EXIT REQUIREMENTS
+STANDARD 2: CLEARLY DEFINED ENTRY AND EXIT REQUIREMENTS